 We’re continuing the legacy of redefining the role of the Filipino Youth.

-For the past four years, the Philippine Senate has been opening its doors to youth leaders from all over the Philippines to be part of the country’s pioneer government simulation event called the Philippine Model Congress (PMC).
+For the past four years, the Philippine Model Congress (PMC) has worked to provide an avenue for youth leaders from all over the Philippines to come together in the country's premier legislative simulation.

 As a model of the Philippine government’s legislative process, participants will simulate congressional debates, engage in workshops, and learn from transformative guest speakers.
 The conference hopes to give delegates the opportunity to share what matters to them.

 Bills passed are presented to the actual Philippine Senate and House of Representatives.
 In doing so, PMC aims to give the youth an opportunity to be heard by our country’s leaders, increase awareness to national issues, and create a community of young people committed to nation building.

-Modeled after conferences hosted by Harvard, Yale, Princeton, and other international universities, the Philippine Model Congress is a collaborative effort by Filipino college students from various universities, and has earned the accreditation and sponsorship of the Department of Education (DepEd) and the Commission on Higher Education (CHED).
+Modeled after conferences hosted by Harvard, Yale, Princeton, and other international universities, the Philippine Model Congress is a collaborative effort by Filipino college students from various universities.
 The inaugural PMC was started in 2012 by Leandro Leviste, Lance Katigbak, Tricia Peralta, Thomas Rosal, and Alonzo Virata.
 In 2013, Raffy Tanpho joined the Executive Board.
-Last year, Sean Angsanto and Angelo Santiago, two students from De La Salle University, took over with their organizing team to re-organize the conference.
+In 2014, Sean Angsanto and Angelo Santiago, two students from De La Salle University, took over with their organizing team to re-organize the conference.
 Since 2016, Bianca Suarez, a undergraduate student also from De La Salle University, resumed the responsibilities of Executive Director and leads the preparations of the conference.
 This 2018, Sean Chiong Ajihil, a recent graduate from De La Salle University, was given the title of Executive Director of the Philippine Model Congress, and the opportunity to take PMC to even greater heights.